ChaofanChen/ORCSimulator/README.md

-# Two-phase Geothermal Source ORC Power Plant Simulator
+# Two-phase Geothermal Source ORC Power Plant

 The provided scripts implement a workflow for the parametric optimization of a two-phase geothermal source ORC power plant by applying different search